 Last updated : Monday, 20 November 2023

-The teams play each other twice, once at home and once away.
-The top two teams in each division at the end of the season are promoted to the next division, while the bottom two teams are relegated to the previous division.
+The league season runs from September to May.
+Each team plays each other team in their division once, home and away.
+The top two teams in the Premier Division at the end of the season are promoted to the Ghana Premier League, while the bottom two teams are relegated to the Division One.

 The winner of the Star Amateur Football League Cup is the overall champion of the league.
 The cup competition is played in a knockout format and starts in January.

 The Star Amateur Football League was founded in 1950 by a group of Ghanaian football enthusiasts.
 The league was originally called the Accra Amateur Football League, but it was renamed the Star Amateur Football League in 1960.

 The league has been very successful over the years and has produced many talented players who have gone on to play in the Ghana Premier League and the national team.